succinctlabs/blobstreamx/contracts/README.md

 # Blobstream X Contracts

-This folder contains the smart contracts for Blobstream X.

 ## Deploy new Blobstream X contract

 Fill out the following fields in `.env` in `contracts` folder: